Complete analysis of a realistic fiber-based quantum repeater scheme: The performance of the quantum repeater network

 In Fig. \ref{fig:skr_error_N} we analyze the quantum network as a function of its total length, $L_{tot}$ for a set of parameters that we estimate will be achievable experimentally as motivated in Sec. \ref{sec:experiment}.
 Figure \ref{fig:skr_error_N}(a) compares the secret key rate of our protocol with the maximum achievable rate for repeaterless networks, i.e., the PLOB bound \cite{Pirandola2017}, and experimental results using the twin field protocol \cite{Lucamarini2018}.
 As can be seen, our protocol is advantageous for longer network distances, whereas for shorter distances the other protocols achieve comparable or even higher rates with much simpler setups.

-There also exists a maximum achievable rate when using repeaters \cite{Pirandola2019}, which can be compared to our results.
-Since this limit only considers losses in the fiber, it can in principle be used to benchmark the impact of the other losses in our protocol or investigate the relative effectiveness of our protocol compared to other protocols.
-However, this and the PLOB limit state how many bits can be obtained per channel use and must therefore be multiplied by the repetition rate of the system to obtain a secret key rate.
-Since the repetition rate can vary drastically depending on the protocol, so can the secret key rate limit.
-Therefore, a protocol that is close to the theoretical limit of bits per channel use, might still not be useful if the repetition rate is very low.
-Furthermore, theoretical protocols often differ in the level of underlying assumptions, encompassing both the extent of optimism regarding their experimental parameters and the comprehensiveness of error sources considered within their models.
-Thus, comparing different protocols is often not straightforward and could be a topic for a future review article in the field.
-Since this work investigates the performance of one implementation of a quantum repeater network, we focus on the achievable secret key rate with our protocol as shown in Fig. \ref{fig:skr_error_N}(a).
+There also exists a maximum achievable rate when using repeaters \cite{Pirandola2019}.
+Since this limit only considers losses in the fiber, it can in principle be used to benchmark the impact of other losses or investigate the relative effectiveness of different protocols.
+However, the limit states how many bits can be obtained per channel use and must therefore be multiplied by the repetition rate of the system to obtain a secret key rate.
+Since the repetition rate varies drastically depending on which repeater protocol is used, the maximum achievable secret key rate based on the repeater limit also varies drastically.
+It is therefore difficult to compare with such a limit.
+For example, a protocol that is close to the theoretical limit of bits per channel use, might still not be useful if the repetition rate is very low.
+Furthermore, theoretical protocols often differ in the level of underlying assumptions, encompassing both the extent of optimism regarding achievable experimental parameters and the comprehensiveness of error sources considered within the models.
+In this work, we therefore focus on the achievable secret key rate with our protocol as shown in Fig. \ref{fig:skr_error_N}(a).

+The optimized number of links and rounds of purification used in our protocol can be seen in Fig. \ref{fig:skr_error_N}(b).
+If the protocol is implemented, the quantum repeater stations will probably be placed in towns or buildings.
+Therefore, the lengths of the links will vary, slightly reducing the performance of the protocol.
+There is also an additional cost of constructing more quantum repeater stations, which we have not considered in our optimization procedure.

+In light of the previous discussions, we believe it would be interesting for a future review article in the field to compare different quantum repeater protocols using similar assumptions and optimism regarding achievable parameters.
+Other considerations that could also be taken into account are the implementation costs and the real-world layout of repeater stations.